Elsie19/clam/headers/README.md

 You now have access to `strings.rev`, `strings.strip_leading`, `strings.string_trailing`, and `strings.strip`.

 `strings.rev` accepts any number of arguments.
+If you are dealing with large amounts of text, consider using the command `rev` or if that is unavailable, run `LC_ALL=C LANG=C strings.rev your_string` to disable unicode support, which may speed up the reversal.

 `strings.strip_leading`, `strings.strip_trailing`, and `strings.strip` accept 1 argument.